fBosch/react-workshop/presentation.md

 In React, components are simply functions that take `props` and returns a react element (JSX).

 "React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
-An element is like a single frame in a movie: it represents the UI at a certain point in time."
+An element is like a single frame in a movie: it represents the UI at a certain point in time." (no two-way databinding)

 With React all you need to know is how to make and compose components, there are no other concepts in terms of functionality (like other frameworks with directives etc.)